Insight - Paying for gene therapy: are annuities the next big thing?

 But insurers are much less willing to foot that kind of bill for drugs used in large numbers of patients.
 Last year, they pressured Gilead Sciences Inc to cut the $1,000 per-pill cost of its new hepatitis C drug, saying the cost of treating more than 3 million Americans infected with the virus was unacceptable.
 Gilead said recently that it is discounting its prices by nearly 50 percent.

-About 20,000 Americans are estimated to have hemophilia, which is caused by a defect in a gene carried on the X chromosome.
+About 20,000 Americans are estimated to have haemophilia, which is caused by a defect in a gene carried on the X chromosome.

 "Distributing reimbursement over many years recognizes the fact that we don't know how long these (gene therapy treatments) are going to last," said Dr James Wilson, a gene therapy expert at the University of Pennsylvania.